 3. Tax relief for top-ups to MA is attributed to the giver

 CPF members who top up their loved ones’ MediSave accounts will obtain tax relief benefits.
 Previously, tax relief was only provided to the recipients of these top-ups.

 1. Retirement payouts from RSS to be withdrawn from OA and SA once RA are fully withdrawn

 From the first quarter of 2022, older CPF members on the RSS who have fully withdrawn the savings in their Retirement Account, will automatically receive payouts from their CPF OA and SA if they have funds in them.

 Presently, recipients of payouts from the Retirement Sum Scheme will stop receiving any payouts once their RA has been depleted, even if there are still monies present in OA and SA.

-2. Transfer of CPF OA and SA savings to Retirement Account (RA) at payout start age instead of eligibility age
+2. CPF OA and SA transfer to start at payout start age instead

 Previously, for CPF members turning 65 from 2023, savings from their OA and SA will be transferred to their Retirement Account, up to the Full Retirement Sum (FRS), which is when they are eligible to receive monthly payouts.

 From January 2023 onwards, this transfer from OA and SA to RA will instead happen when the CPF member chooses to start receiving the payouts.
 This can happen anytime from 65 to 70 years old, depending on the member.
 This is to provide more flexibility for CPF members, as delaying the start of your payouts, should you not need them yet, will help compound your CPF monies further.
 Based on CPF’s calculation, every year of deferment from turning 65 can potentially increase your eventual payouts by up to 7% per year.